zwbetz-gh/zwbetz/content/blog/connect-to-an-oracle-database-and-run-a-query-from-a-bash-script/index.md

 sql="$(<"query.sql")"

 # If sqlplus is not available, then exit
-if ! command -v sqlplus > /dev/null; then
+if ! command -v sqlplus > /dev/null ; then
-  echo "This script requires sqlplus to be installed and on your PATH ..." exit 1 fi
+  echo "This script requires sqlplus to be installed and on your PATH.
+Exiting" exit 1 fi

 # Connect to the database, run the query, then disconnect
 echo -e "SET PAGESIZE 0\n SET FEEDBACK OFF\n ${sql}" | \